Property Tax Rate vs Effective Tax Rate: What Is the Difference

 How do they compare in terms of property tax rate vs effective tax rate: what is the difference?

 The stated property tax rate (or nominal rate) is the official rate applied to your assessed value.
 The effective tax rate is the actual percentage of your home's market value that you pay in taxes.
 These numbers differ because many states assess property at a fraction of market value and because exemptions reduce the taxable base.
+The effective rate is the better number for comparing tax burden across properties or locations.

 The effective rate is your actual tax payment divided by your property's market value.
 It shows what percentage of your home's true value you pay in taxes.